Skip to Content

 Next, you should add the grit.
 Like the rocks, how much grit you put in your rock tumbler varies.
 Depending on the barrel size, the amount of grit will always differ.

-After you sprinkled the grit, you start to add water.
+After you sprinkle the grit, you start to add water.
 If you wonder how much water you should add, the answer is simple – the water level must touch the bottom of the top layer of stones.

 Also, the sealing surface and the lid are clean.
 And don’t forget to monitor the tumbler for a few minutes to ensure there are no leaks.